 We have identified key impact areas of mining and we are working to maximise our positive and minimise any negative impacts, aligning them to the UN Sustainable Development Goals and setting targets to measure our progress.
 Explore our Impact and the UN SDGs Report via the link.

 To date, there have been no environmental accidents involving tailings facilities at the Company’s operations in Russia or Kazakhstan.
 Our investigations confirmed that any emergency failure at our dams would have no impact on settlements, buildings, structures or facilities where communities or employees may be present.
-However, in light of incidents in our wider industry, in 2019, we published our first Tailings Storage Facilities Report which provides the detailed information on each facility, associated risks and mitigation measures.
+To further improve tailings safety and minimise the risk of dam failure, we are moving towards dry stack storage methods.
+We currently store 72% in dams and 28% as dry cake, but we are gradually increasing dry stacking as this significantly reduces the risk of water contamination.
+We are committed to ensuring the compliance of all our operations with the Global Industry Standard on Tailings Management and, in 2023, we updated our Tailings Storage Facilities Report which is available on our website and provides the detailed information on each facility, associated risks and mitigation measures.